 where h(a,c)=ODa+1,ck- ODa,ck is the hazard rate of experiencing the death of a child younger than k 17.
 We create a life table 16 with a unit radix l0k=1 where 1qa,ck is the probability of losing a child.
 We define the fraction of women aged a in cohort c who ever experienced the death of a child younger than k as FOD(a,c)k=1-1la,ck..

-Next, we account for the mortality of women with the help of the parameters FWS(a,c), the fraction of women that survived up to age a after the start of reproductive age α in each birth cohort (where α<a).
-The proportion of women (per 1,000 mothers) who have ever lost one or more children younger than k is:
+In doing so, we account for the mortality of women, specifically the fraction of women that survived up to the age after the start of reproductive age in each birth cohort (where α<a).
+With this information, we can solve the proportions of women (per 1,000 mothers) who have ever lost one or more children younger than k is:

 wOM(a,c)k=FOD(a,c)k*FWS(a,c)*1000.
 (3)